-The liquidity gap profile comprising deterministic, optional and modeled cash flows shows negative cumulative cash flows in 1.25-year to 5-year time brackets as of September 30, 2020.
-All cumulative cash flows up to 12 months are positive.
-All operative liquidity limits, including funding limits, were being complied with at all times.
-In order to monitor the limits, optional and modeled cash flows are included in these figures and are already adjusted for risk.
-Siemens Bank maintains a liquidity buffer of assets eligible as collateral with central banks and deposits with central banks.
-As of September 30, 2020, this buffer amounted to €961.2 million (previous year: €912.0 million).
-There were no effects of the COVID-19 pandemic on liquidity risk in the sense of a risk of insolvency in the past fiscal year.
+The liquidity gap profile comprising deterministic, optional value resulting from fluctuations in market prices and from and modeled cash flows shows negative cumulative cash volatility in financial instruments. flows in 1.25-year to 5-year time brackets as of Septem-Siemens Bank does not have a trading book.
+Currently, ber 30, 2020.
+All cumulative cash flows up to 12 months are the Bank's business and risk strategy only allows it to enter positive.
+All operative liquidity limits, including funding liminto trading deals for the purpose of mitigating risk.
+To the its, were being complied with at all times.
+In order to monigreatest possible extent, Siemens Bank therefore avoids tor the limits, optional and modeled cash flows are included market risk positions and only enters into such transactions in these figures and are already adjusted for risk.
+Siemens within tightly specified limits.
+Currently, market risk at Bank maintains a liquidity buffer of assets eligible as collat-Siemens Bank comprises interest-rate risk and currency risk. eral with central banks and deposits with central banks.
+As of September 30, 2020, this buffer amounted to €961.2 mil-Market liquidity risk is managed in an integrated approach lion (previous year: €912.0 million).
+There were no effects in conjunction with the management of market risk because of the COVID-19 pandemic on liquidity risk in the sense of a Siemens Bank is only exposed to market liquidity risk as risk of insolvency in the past fiscal year. a result of ordinary interest-rate and currency derivatives that it enters into to reduce the risk arising from open risk Within strict limits, deposits are also used for funding the positions.

-Within strict limits, deposits are also used for funding the lending business.
-Given the largely maturity-matched funding of the lending business, Siemens Bank had, as of September 30, 2020, a liquidity value at risk of $\in$ 29.3 million (previous year: $\in$ 21.5 million) with a confidence level of 99.95 % and a risk horizon of one year because of the negative cumulative cash flows in the medium to long-term liquidity structure.
-This capital requirement was contrasted by an allocated risk-taking potential of $\in$ 60.0 million.
-With regard to funding risk, the second half of the past fiscal year saw increased utilization of the allocated risk-taking potential as a result of short-term increases in funding costs.
+lending business.
+Given the largely maturity-matched funding of the lending business, Siemens Bank had, as of September 30, 2020, a liquidity value at risk of €29.3 mil-2.5.1 Risk management lion (previous year: €21.5 million) with a confidence level of 99.95% and a risk horizon of one year because of the The Asset Liability Management Committee (ALM Commitnegative cumulative cash flows in the medium to longtee) at Siemens Bank is responsible for asset-liability manterm liquidity structure.
+This capital requirement was conagement and therefore also for the management of market trasted by an allocated risk-taking potential of €60.0 milrisk.
+In particular, the ALM Committee specifies the operalion.
+With regard to funding risk, the second half of the past tional limits for the management of market risk based on fiscal year saw increased utilization of the allocated riskthe risk-taking potential allocated in the internal capital taking potential as a result of short-term increases in fundadequacy concept. ing costs.
 This is mainly due to market fluctuations resulting from the COVID-19 pandemic.
-The allocated risk-taking potential was therefore increased from $\in$ 30.0 million to $\in$ 60.0 million in the course of the fiscal year, and the utilization of risk-taking potential is only slightly higher than at the end of the previous fiscal year.
+The allocated risk-taking Responsibility for operational management within the potential was therefore increased from €30.0 million to system of limits specified by the ALM Committee lies with the Siemens Bank Treasury function.
+Siemens Bank takes on €60.0 million in the course of the fiscal year.
+However, both market risk positions solely in the context of its asset-liabilfunding costs and risk returned to normal at the end of the fiscal year, and the utilization of risk-taking potential is only ity management.
+Currently, the Bank may only enter into slightly higher than at the end of the previous fiscal year. derivatives in order to reduce risk and not to take on new market risk positions.